 - In 1983, 92% of 20 to 24-year-olds had driver’s licenses.
 In 2014 it was just 77%.
 In 1983, 46% of 16-year olds had licenses.
 Today it’s just 24%.
 All told, a millennial today is 30% less likely to buy a car than someone from the previous generation.

 As a result, cities’ physical environment will change as cities pull out meters and replace them with safer Pick Up and Drop Off areas (PUDO).
 Car subscriptions and pooling services will continue to rise and commuters will realize that the average fixed cost of car ownership far outweighs the cost of rideshare and/or micro rental services.
-Automotive manufactures and parking business models will need to quickly evolve to embrace these new technologies.
+Automotive manufactures, parking business models and transit systems will need to quickly evolve to embrace these new technologies.

 The big players are taking action.
 Those who didn't innovate but rather strategy chose to sit on the sidelines to let the market evolve are now stepping in and partnering with/or acquiring the technologies they need to integrate to execute on their strategies.